celineguler/myblog/_posts/2023-07-31-pharma-bro.md

 <br>

 Shkreli being a ruthless immoral capitalist might be biggest influential life goal.
-Especially when the only criticism for a AI product is that it's named after a black person.
+Especially when the only criticism for a AI product is that it's named a black name.
+You go for coming up with more non-racial names and call the prosedure ai-taxonomy.
+Or just stand up for uniqueness naming for AI -- otherwise they will might do it themselves one day!